tczajka/sorting-searching/_drafts/gomoku.md

 We add redundancy so that we can easily extract patterns of bits corresponding to lines on the board.
 For each player we store the board in four copies, rotated by 0, 90, 45 and 135 degrees.
 So we have:
-* A row-major bitboard, where intersection in the same row are consecutive.
+* A row-major bitboard, where intersections in the same row are consecutive.
-* A column-major bitboard, where intersection in the same column are consecutive.
+* A column-major bitboard, where intersections in the same column are consecutive.
 * A NW-SE bitboard, where intersections in the same NW-SE diagonal are consecutive.
 * A NE-SW bitboard, where intersections in the same NE-SW diagonal are consecutive.